Nursing Homes

 Care Settings - Nursing Homes

-• Low income.
+• Low income

-• Physical or mental difficulties.
+• Physical or mental health problems

 • Race/ethnicity.
 White people are more likely than other groups to go into a nursing home.

-Reasons for Living in a Nursing Home
+Reasons for Being Admitted to a Nursing Home

 Characteristics of Nursing Homes